-Why not use freshly grated wasabi rhizomes to create a taste of Japanese cuisine in your favourite dish.
-Real wasabi has always had a strong connection with sushi, sashimi and soba noodles.
-At Wasabi Crop we want to change this and encourage all our customers to create a fantastic new flavour in their cooking by grating and using real fresh wasabi.
+Why not use freshly grated wasabi rhizomes to create a taste of Japanese cuisine in your favourite dish?
+Real wasabi has always been strongly associated with sushi, sashimi, and soba noodles.
+At Wasabi Crop, we want to change this and encourage all our customers to create a fantastic new flavour in their cooking by grating and using real fresh wasabi.

 Just imagine being able to obtain real wasabi and not having to use the fake stuff sold in supermarkets and served in restaurants.
-Today, our customers are able to buy fresh wasabi rhizomes from the Wasabi Crop Store and add it to their favourite pasta, chicken and tofu dishes.
-This creativity in using wasabi does not stop here, you can add it to energise your roasted legumes and layer freshly grated wasabi paste over fish and rice dishes.
+Today, our customers are able to buy fresh wasabi rhizomes from the Wasabi Crop Store and add them to their favourite pasta, chicken, and tofu dishes.
+This creativity in using wasabi does not stop here; you can add it to energise your roasted legumes and layer freshly grated wasabi paste over fish and rice dishes.

 All your friends will envy you when you tell them that you have real wasabi on your ham sandwiches.
 This pinch of fresh wasabi will enhance the flavour and bring you the Japanese experience of cooking with this herb.

-The more adventurous home chefs can experiment by adding grated wasabi paste to vanilla ice cream or infuse its flavour with chocolate.
+The more adventurous home chefs can experiment by adding grated wasabi paste to vanilla ice cream or infusing its flavour with chocolate.

 At Christmas, I made a range of cocktails by adding some wasabi paste it was amazing in gin and vodka: imagine what you could do with your favourite beverage.

-At Wasabi Crop, we have compiled some quick and straightforward recipes to enable our customers to explore the real wasabi taste in their creative dish.
+At Wasabi Crop, we have compiled some quick and straightforward recipes to enable our customers to explore the real taste of wasabi in their creative dishes.

 Moreover, wasabi will take pride and place in your kitchen, having your friends around to grate the fresh rhizome in front of them.
 They will not be disappointed!

-The central theme on how to use wasabi can be demonstrated in the three traditional Japanese dishes:
+The central theme of how to use wasabi can be demonstrated in the three traditional Japanese dishes:

 Sushi and Sashimi

-In Japanese cooking, a small portion of freshly grated wasabi is tucked inside sushi during preparation and therefore no wasabi is served on the side.
-Conversely, if you find wasabi on the side of your sushi or sashimi, it signals that you should mix it with soy sauce which is provided in a small dish.
-When raw salmon or tuna is served without rice, it is known as sashimi.
-This is contrary to sushi which is solely raw fish but is vinegared rice combined with ingredients such as raw fish for example.
+In Japanese cooking, a small portion of freshly grated wasabi is tucked inside sushi during preparation and therefore, no wasabi is served on the side.
+Conversely, if you find wasabi on the side of your sushi or sashimi, it signals that you should mix it with soy sauce provided in a small dish.
+It is known as sashimi when raw salmon or tuna is served without rice.
+This is contrary to sushi, which is solely raw fish but vinegared rice combined with ingredients such as raw fish.

 Cold Soba Noodles